Business career of Donald Trump: Branding and licensing

 Trump has marketed his name on a large number of building projects as well as commercial products and services, achieving mixed success doing so for himself, his partners, and investors in the projects.
 In 2011, Forbes' financial experts estimated the value of the Trump brand at $200 million.
 Trump disputed this valuation, saying his brand was worth about $3 billion.

 Many developers pay Trump to market their properties and to be the public face for their projects.
 For that reason, Trump does not own many of the buildings that display his name.
 According to Forbes, this portion of Trump's empire, actually run by his children, is by far his most valuable, having a $562 million valuation.
 According to Forbes, there are 33 licensing projects under development including seven "condo hotels" (the seven Trump International Hotel and Tower developments).
 In June 2015, Forbes pegged the Trump brand at $125 million as retailers like Macy's Inc. and Serta Mattresses began dropping Trump-branded products.

 The value of the Trump brand may have fallen due to his presidential campaign.
 After his 2016 campaign started, an internal Young & Rubicam study of Trump's brand among high-income consumers showed "plummeting" ratings for traits such as "prestigious", "upper class", and "glamorous" at the end of 2015, suggesting that Trump's various businesses could face market difficulties and financing challenges in the future.
 Some consumers say they are avoiding purchasing Trump-branded products and services as a protest against Trump and his campaign.
 Bookings and foot traffic at Trump-branded hotels and casinos fell off sharply in 2016, primarily driven by a decrease in visits to the properties by women.
 Following the release of the Access Hollywood tape recordings in October 2016, the value of the Trump brand was reported to have taken a further hit, with estimates of the reduction in the brand's added value of up to 13 percentage points.

+In March 2024, Trump began promoting the $60 God Bless the U.S.A.
+Bible, which features a King James translation of the Bible; the U.S. Constitution, Bill of Rights, Declaration of Independence, and Pledge of Allegiance; as well as the handwritten chorus of the Lee Greenwood song God Bless the U.S.A..
+The website selling the Bible bills it as "the only Bible endorsed by" Trump and that his "name, likeness and image" are being used under paid license from one of Trump's organizations, CIC Ventures LLC.